ToCans/projectspage/README.md

 📝[CozyStudy Site](https://cozystudy.vercel.app/) -  Private Repo

 CozyStudy is a classic pomodoro timer with additional ambient noises, customizable settings, and clean UI.
-This app makes use of a React Frontend, Web Worker for preventing inactive tab timeout, and Tailwind CSS for a css styling framework.
+This app makes use of a React Frontend, NodeJS and Express Backend, PostgreSQL Database, Web Worker for preventing inactive tab timeout, and Tailwind CSS for a css styling framework.
 Improvements and bug fixes will be rolled out over the next few months.

 ☕[ToCan-Coffee Site](https://tocans.github.io/ToCan-Coffee/) - Hosted via GitHub Pages
 </>[ToCan-Coffee Repo](https://github.com/ToCans/ToCan-Coffee/) - Public Repo